CNRS-DSI-Dev/mycore_press/README.md

 # My Core press

-Slides in relation with ownCloud project at CNRS, project called My CoRe (formerly the name was ownCoRe).
+Slides an documents in relation with ownCloud project at CNRS, project called My CoRe (formerly the name was ownCoRe).

 ## Contributing